 We all know how enjoyable it can be to redecorate and source fresh furniture and décor to fit evolving stylistic preferences or new spaces.
 But what’s more special are those tried and true items that manage to make the cut in one home after another—because they’re just so magical.

-We spoke with 12 designers regarding the types of décor, or specific décor finds, that always earned a spot in their own houses and proved ultra versatile over the years.
+We spoke with 12 designers regarding the types of décor, or specific décor pieces, that always earned a spot in their own houses and proved ultra-versatile over the years.

 Vintage Trunks and Décor

 “Vintage or antique casegoods always stand the test of time and move easily from home to home.
 Gorgeous wooden pieces in good condition in pretty stains or neutral paint can easily transition into different spaces and work with a variety of décor and style.” —Claire Staszak, principal and owner of Centered by Design

 “We have a vintage mid-century modern slat bench coffee table that my husband purchased before we met.
 He’s super proud of his pre-designer-wife vintage find, so no matter how we design our space or where we’ve moved, it’s made the cut as either a cocktail table at our sofa or a bench at the entry.” —Beth Dotolo, co-founder and principal interior designer at Pulp Design Studios

 Art From Abroad

 “The art we’ve collected on our travels always follows us from home to home.
 A painting from Montmartre, a photo of the ocean from a gallery on the Cape, and many more.
 The same goes for heirloom pieces, like our six-foot round antique mirrored dining table and a pair of gorgeous wing chairs, as well as all the silver bits and bobs that could use a good polish and deserve a place of pride in our new butler’s pantry glass shelves.
 It wouldn’t be our house without these pieces that we've inherited or collected over time together.” —Sandra Funk, CEO and principal designer at House of Funk